mrtamm/sqlstore/MANUAL.md

 The library was designed and created to address these problems:

-1. No lightweight and framework-independent libraries to simplify execution of SQL scripts.
+1. Too few lightweight and framework-independent libraries to simplify execution of SQL scripts.
 2. Using JDBC API directly provides faster execution but the code becomes repetitive and verbose, accidental typos too easy to make.
 3. SQL scripts do not fit well into Java code.
 Short scripts are fine, of